← Return to FRAME

 Why it matters

 Awareness is the top of funnel entry point to all brand growth.
-If a brand isn’t mentally available, it won’t enter the decision set.
+If a brand isn’t mentally available, it won’t enter the consideration set.

 How to interpret it